bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 70°
+- 71°
-- Drizzle
+- Breezy and Mostly Cloudy
-- 54% humidity
+- 50% humidity
-- 18 mph wind
+- 17 mph wind
-- 83% cloud cover
+- 73% cloud cover
-- 50 AQI 🟩
+- 51 AQI 🟨
-- 0.02 inches of rain expected in the next 48 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>